Cassiopea frondosa: Diet

 Cassiopea frondosa has a symbiotic relationship with dinoflagellate algae.
 One of the zooxanthellae that lives within C. frondosa is Symbiodinium microadriaticum.
-These algae live within the jellyfish and helps provide nutrients through photosynthesis.
+These algae live within the jellyfish and help provide nutrients through photosynthesis.
 The jellyfish in turn will protect it and offer it sunlight.
-Due to it having the characteristic of being upside-down they can receive more exposure to sunlight, keeping the algae maintained.
-They can also be carnivorous feeding on small benthic crustaceans, zooplankton, and detritus.
+Due to being upside-down, they can receive more exposure to sunlight, keeping the algae maintained.
+They can also be carnivorous, feeding on small benthic crustaceans, zooplankton, and detritus.
 They do this by using their bell to pulsating the water up and filtering out the prey.

 Life cycle and reproduction

-Cassiopea frondosa are gonochoric meaning they are either male or female.
+Cassiopea frondosa are gonochoric, meaning they are either male or female.
 They are seen to have a high regeneration population.
-The cycle starts with the adult medusa laying an egg, then with some time it becomes a free floating planula, then the planula with start to settle to the bottom and later on become free floating medusas.
+The cycle starts with the adult medusa laying an egg; after some time, it becomes a free-floating planula.
+Then the planula will start to settle to the bottom, and later become free-floating medusas.